 The core delivery workflow — moving a feature from idea to merged code.

-feature-create— Create a new feature spec in the inboxfeature-prioritise— Assign an ID and move to the backlogfeature-start— Create workspace and begin implementationfeature-do— Implement a feature (Drive or Fleet mode)feature-open— Open the feature worktree and start an agentfeature-code-review— Code-review a feature with a different agentfeature-code-revise— Implementer-side follow-up after a code reviewfeature-eval— Evaluate or compare implementationsfeature-close— Merge the winner and finish the featurefeature-cleanup— Garbage-collect worktrees and branchesfeature-reset— Full reset: kill sessions, drop worktrees, return spec to backlogfeature-now— Fast-track: create + prioritise + start in one stepfeature-autonomous-start— Background AutoConductor sessionfeature-validate— Run a feature’s validation commands
+feature-create— Create a new feature spec in the inboxfeature-prioritise— Move an allocated feature to the backlogfeature-start— Create workspace and begin implementationfeature-do— Implement a feature (Drive or Fleet mode)feature-open— Open the feature worktree and start an agentfeature-code-review— Code-review a feature with a different agentfeature-code-revise— Implementer-side follow-up after a code reviewfeature-eval— Evaluate or compare implementationsfeature-close— Merge the winner and finish the featurefeature-cleanup— Garbage-collect worktrees and branchesfeature-reset— Full reset: kill sessions, drop worktrees, return spec to backlogfeature-now— Fast-track: create + prioritise + start in one stepfeature-autonomous-start— Background AutoConductor sessionfeature-validate— Run a feature’s validation commands

 Research commands